Curtains and blinds

 - either go from floor to ceiling or have pelmets above them.

 To provide good insulation, your blinds should:

-- be specifically designed thermal blinds (sometimes described as ‘honeycomb’ or ‘cellular’ blinds).
-These are made of two or more layers joined to form cellular compartments that trap air, providing insulation
+- be specifically designed thermal blinds (sometimes described as ‘honeycomb’ or ‘cellular’ blinds) - made of two or more layers joined to form cellular compartments that trap air and provide insulation

 - have a snug fit with the window frame so that they create a good seal to trap the air in the gap between them and the window.